ibm-cloud-docs/solution-tutorials/cbr-security.hidden.md

 Monitoring a new rule is recommended for 30 days prior to enforcing it.
 Learn more about [**Monitoring context-based restrictions**](https://{DomainName}/docs/account?topic=account-cbr-monitor) both in report-only and enabled mode in the CBR documentation.
 {: tip}

+In order to prepare for the deployment of CBR objects with Terraform in a section further down, go to the browser tab with the [CBR rules](/context-based-restrictions/rules).
+There, delete the previously created rule by clicking on its dot menu and selecting **Remove** and then confirming with **Delete**.
+Thereafter, click on **Network zones** and delete the previously created zone.

 ## Define the access strategy for your cloud resources
 {: #cbr-security-strategy}